jonjon81/wprig-testing/README.md

 }
 ```

-6. In command line, run yarn run dev to process source files, build the development theme, and watch files for subsequent changes.
+6. In command line, to process source files, build the development theme, and watch files for subsequent changes.

 ```
 yarn run dev